SriramPingali/TSNE-Clustering-Algorithm-/README.md

 # TSNE-Clustering-Algorithm-
-Repo consists code to visualize how t-sne clustering works in a forest fire dataset.
+Repo consists code to visualize how t-sne clustering algorithm works on a forest fire dataset.

 Tutorial for animations https://pythonmatplotlibtips.blogspot.com/2018/11/3d-scatter-plot-animation-funcanimation-python-matplotlib.html